On the Generic Capacity of $K$-User Symmetric Linear Computation Broadcast: Conclusion

-The take home message of this work is optimistic.
-While a general capacity characterization of the LCBC for large number of users may be out of reach because it includes recognized hard problems such as index coding, a generic capacity characterization is shown to be tractable.
-As such, the LCBC setting that generalizes index coding, combined with the generic capacity formulation that focuses on \emph{almost all} instances of the LCBC, presents a promising path forward for future progress.
-This is analogous to DoF studies of wireless networks where much progress has come about by focusing on generic settings (‘almost all’ channel realizations rather than ‘all’ channel realizations) while the DoF of arbitrary instances still remain largely open.
 Promising directions for future work include the exploration of generic capacity for asymmetric settings, analysis of the LCBC download cost vs complexity tradeoff, and generic capacity in the large $q$ sense (especially for $n=1$).
 Extensions of finite field results to degrees of freedom (DoF) results over real/complex numbers, and studies of the tradeoffs between precision and communication cost in the GDoF sense (as in \cite{Price_Precision}) are promising as well.
 Last but not the least, while the capacity results in this work establish the information theoretic fundamental limits, asymptotic IA schemes are far from practical.
 Therefore, the extent to which the fundamental limit can be approached with \emph{practical} coding schemes, is a most interesting open question where future coding-theoretic analysis can shed light.